life-itself/tao/git/README.md

 #### Time to clone a repo!

-Now that you've created your SSH key, and initialised your computer to send your files to and from GitLab, cloning a repo is extremely easy; but first you need one to clone.
+Now that you've created your SSH key, and initialised your computer to send your files to and from GitHub, cloning a repo is extremely easy; but first you need one to clone.

-#### Clone a repository that already exists in GitLab
+#### Clone a repository that already exists in GitHub

 This is really simple.

-First navigate to the repo in GitLab.
+First navigate to the repo in GitHub.

 In the right corner there is a blue button that says 'clone' with a little arrow on it.
 Click on that, and the options will come up to clone with SSH or HTTPs.
 Copy the SSH key.